 We conduct programs on commercial bribery in the People’s Republic of China (PRC), covering key elements and penalties, active compliance and forms of bribery.
 The program also summarises relevant PRC laws including liability for corruption and the implications of offering/accepting commercial bribes.
 We explain how to mitigate corruption risks through compliance programs and active risk management and articulate the difference between official and commercial corruption.

-The workshops are based on actual governance/anti-corruption cases dealt with by our firm, which are targeted to train particular CXO audiences (e.g. legal, human resources, financial/accounting, IT, leadership, management, procurement, sales/distribution, vendor/supply chain, government relations/regulatory functions/teams.)
+The workshops are based on actual governance/anti-corruption cases dealt with, which are targeted to train particular CXO audiences (e.g. legal, human resources, financial/accounting, IT, leadership, management, procurement, sales/distribution, vendor/supply chain, government relations/regulatory functions/teams.)

 What governance mechanisms should General Counsel look to establish between the board and C-level executives in order to best manage officer reporting and liability – particularly in areas such as risk management, cybersecurity, and technology?

 Passive old world static templates and models are not built for today’s China.
 The market challenges are changing radically and rapidly and the General Counsel and CXO team must adapt to specific threats.
 Each company must tailor its plan.

 China is home to many disruptive exponential growth companies and industries which are applying real time Big Data, C2B (Consumer to Business) models and cashless e-wallet transactions.